naeem014/Triangular_Mesh_Processing/README.md

 # Triangular_Mesh_Processing
-A Python Implementation for Triangular Surface Mesh Processing
+A Python Implementation for Triangular Surface Mesh Processing.
+Mesh Coarsening is applied on the input triangle mesh via the cost minimization of an objective function that takes into account the energy of vertices to rank edges for decimation.

 ## Usage:
 There are 4 main files in the source folder. mesh.py contains code for mesh data structure, simplification and smoothing. mesh_io.py, pqueue.py and mesh_quality.py contain implementations for minor stuff.
 The program can be run by navigating to the directory containing input mesh file used for the program (e.g. h0c3_mesh.vtp) The input mesh must be a triangular mesh.